a home for pino

 - A skatepark

 - Not being on pino

 Departure from shimizu

 We left Shimizu on a sunny morning, pushing off the dock at 6am.
 Early.
 We wanted to make sure we'd arrive at our destination on time.
 There was 126nm between us and Shima Yacht harbor, a distance we needed to do in part at night.
 This wasn't ideal.
 We knew that.
-Many people warned us about sailing at night in these waters, but as the Japanese say: 'Shoganai' (it can't be helped).
+Many people warned us about sailing at night in these waters, but as the Japanese say: 'Shoganai' (it is what it is!).
 We needed to cross a big stretch of water called Enshu Nada, an area with a lot of traffic.
 In truth, the entire coastline is full of ships, but it gets very busy north of the Kii Peninsula.

-Shu instructed us to stay 10nm from shore, to avoid the numerous nets lining the coast and to avoid small fishing vessels idling there at night.
-We did exactly this.
+Shu instructed us to stay 10nm from shore, to avoid the many nets lining the coast, and to avoid small fishing vessels idling there at night.
+We did as told.